c4pub/predirank/README.md

 * Run the Jupyter notebooks to see the classifiers in action
 * Use `prdrnk_devtest.py` for a demo run in a console.
 Needs to be run from the `/src` directory of the project.

+The list of datasets and classifiers can be customized by editing the provided examples.
+Function BatchCsvAccuracyTest() takes as parameters the lists of datasets and classifiers.

 ## Project Structure